-I had the opportunity to work with “haute couture” for the brand Topeco, and socks.
+I had the opportunity to work with socks and “haute couture” for the brand Topeco.

 As a “free agent”, it is always fun to se other places and meet new people.
 The downsides can be short lead times and new task to learn at the same time.
 As Lars Von Trier used to say -“you have to take the bad with the good”, or something similar, which is usually the case when jumping from a job to another.
 I was a part of a summer team working for Aj in Halmstad, with the below seen catalogue.
 That was all of the above, plus that I had to stay at a hotel directed to me by the supernice jobnanny that I had, who landed the job for me in the first place.
-Nice experience and I also had time for jogging since I had no computer the first month at the hotel.
-During that period I had to maintain a stiff upper lip, since the well known “Benign paroxysmal positional vertigo” hit me and made the lasting 4 weeks really stressful.
-For me that is what beeing a pro means, by doing the work unless your head falls off.
-Or maybe it´s greed.
+I also had time for jogging since I had no computer the first month at the hotel.
+During that period I had to maintain a stiff upper lip, since the well known “Benign paroxysmal positional vertigo” hit me and made the lasting 4 weeks quite stressful.
+The nights were a pain… since I had to sit up and sleep, to avoid vertigo, as much as possible.
+But the whole experience was still great.

 This was a “design” prop, / conversation piece, for a short movie venture.
 I got involved in the project through a contact in an investment company.
 Interesting project since the piece was later printed in 3D.
-Because of that it had to be altered in som technical aspects.
+Because of that it had to be altered technically, and reinforced.
 It was really fun and gave me new insights in the 3D printing world.

 It was printed with some earlier model of Makerbot.
 It is now a part of Stratasys, and what I have heard the development of the next/new generations are not as priceworthy.